Dr Daniel Grint

 I co-organise (with Sian Floyd) the distance learning module EPM304 (Advanced Statistical Methods in Epidemiology).
 I also teach on the in-house courses Statistics for Epidemiology and Population Health (STEPH), Statistical Methods in Epidemiology (SME) and Advanced Statistical Methods in Epidemiology (ASME).

-I am a member of the Tropical Epidemiology Group (TEG) and Health Protection Research Unit (HRPU) in Immunisation.
-My research focuses on the design, implementation and analysis of randomised clnical trials, along with analysis of electronic health records.
+I am a member of the International Statistics & Epidemiology Group (ISEG) and am also currently working with the OpenSafely group.
+My research focuses on the design, implementation and analysis of randomised clinical trials, along with analysis of electronic health records.

 I serve as an independant statistician on the Data Safety and Monitoring Boards (DSMB) for two trials of TB treatment.
 The SIMPLICITB and BEAT TB trials are both assessing the efficacy and safety of 6-month regimens for treatment of drug-resistant TB.

-I am analysing electronic health record data from UK GP practices to describe vaccine uptake, effectiveness, and adverse outcomes.
+I am analysing electronic health record data from UK general practices to test hypotheses relating to COVID-19 and inform pandemic modelling studies.